-5-1.4.5.9 Other Miscellaneous Design and Structural Details

-Furnished by the Contractor in Compliance with the Contract: Submit to the Engineer of Record shop drawings and the applicable calculations.
-The shop drawings and applicable calculations must be signed and sealed by the Specialty Engineer.
-Submit in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.
+5-1.4.5.9 Other Miscellaneous Design and Structural Details Furnished by the Contractor in Compliance with the Contract: Submit to the Engineer of Record shop drawings and the applicable calculations.
+Ensure that each sheet of tThe shop drawings and the cover sheet of the applicable calculations is must be signed and sealed by the Specialty Engineer.
+Transmit the sSubmittal and copies of the transmittal letters in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.